Leveraging Expert Consistency to Improve Algorithmic Decision Support: Child maltreatment hotline

 \subsection{Logistic regression results}

-Figure~\ref{fig:log_child_25} shows the precision at a fixed 25\% percentage screen-in rate for the models based on logistic regression.
-This echoes the conclusions made when using the neural network variant of the models shown in Figure~\ref{fig:child}, with a strong advantage for the proposed methodologies.
-Additionally, note how similar the performances of using logistic regression instead of neural netowkrs are for all models, with the exception of $\hat{f}_{Madras}$, which benefits from a more complex model to estimate the predictions' uncertainty.
+Figure~\ref{fig:child_topp_log} shows precision curves when all models rely on logistic regression.
+Figure~\ref{fig:log_child_25} shows precision at a 25\% cut-off for logistic regression.
+These results echo the conclusions made when using the neural network variant of the models shown in Figure~\ref{fig:child}.
+Additionally, note how similar the performances of using logistic regression instead of neural netowkrs are for all models, with the exception of ${f}_{def}$, which benefits from a more complex model to estimate the predictions' uncertainty.